N02870941/mazes/pages/intuition.md

 Although typically we say `O(|E|) = O(|V|²)`, for **this particular problem** we can say `O(|E|) = O(|V|) = O(n²)` where `n` is the number of boxes in our grid.

 # Implementation details
 There are many ways to represent a graph in memory.
 The typical implementations of the graph structure are Edge List, Adjacency Matrix, and Adjacency List.
 However, since this graph does not need to support all of the standard graph operations, we will implement a modified version of the adjacency list.
-We will have a single array called `grid` that represents a flattened `n x n` matrix of squares / vertices.
-The `grid` array will be of type `Cell`.
+We will have a single array called `grid` that represents a flattened `n x n` matrix of vertices.
+The `grid` array will be of type `Cell`, where a `Cell` represents a vertex that also contains information about its surrounding edges.

 ```
 Cell {
 	walls     = 1111
 	visited   = false
 	cost      = Infinity